-by Jerome Spear, Certified Industrial Hygienist, Certified Safety Professional hen the National Science Foundation's Office of Polar Programs organizes a team to travel to the Antarctica to drill ice cores, preparations are extreme.
-Drillers wear tight-cuff wet gear over extremely cold weather gear as well as gloves, hoods, cold-weather face masks and chemical vapour respirators - the latter to avoid exposure to some of the solvent - like acetates used in ice drilling.
+When the National Science Foundation's Office of Polar Programs organizes a team to travel to the Antarctica to drill ice cores, preparations are extreme.
+Drillers wear tight cuff wet gear over extremely cold weather gear as well as gloves, hoods, cold weather face masks and chemical vapor respirators.
+The latter to avoid exposure to some of the solvent like acetates used in ice drilling.